vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 #.
 Click **Next**.

-   In this step you will map VM networks from your primary site to your recovery site.
+   In this step you will configure network settings which enable you to map networks in the local availability zone (*PrimarySite*) to networks at the recovery location (*RecoverySite*).

 #.
 Select the networks where your VMs reside for **Local AZ (Primary) - Production** and **Local AZ (Primary) - Test Failback**.
 Repeat for **PC_ *RecoverySite PC IP* (Recovery) - Production** and ** PC_ *RecoverySite PC IP* (Recovery) - Test Failback.**